 IT Business Insurance Cost

-The average cost of IT insurance ranges from $650 to $1,300 per year.
-The cost of tech insurance depends primarily upon the types and number of policies needed.
-Most small business technology firms need just one or two policies, which are most often professional liability (E&O insurance) and commercial general liability (CGL).
+Annual IT insurance costs range from $1,100 to $2,000.
+The cost of tech insurance depends primarily upon the types and number of policies needed coupled with revenues and type of data maintained.
+Most small business technology firms should maintain professional liability and commercial general liability at the very least.